Recently searched

 Reviewed by Jay Proctor, Technical Support Team Leader (June 2021)

 In this introduction to Industrial Internet of Things and Industry 4.0, we will examine the IIoT for industry.
-We will explain what it is, how it impacts industrial technology, and the benefits and challenges behind this recent technology revolution.
+We will explain what it is, how it impacts industrial technology, as well as the opportunities and challenges of the recent technology revolution.

 What is the Internet of Things?